7 Kumon Alternatives in 2025

 Worksheets that support learning

-Kumon learning provides worksheets that your child should complete each day.
+Kumon provides worksheets that your child should complete each day.
 It recommends 30 minutes a day for the knowledge to be cemented.

-Needing to go to a physical test center
+Have to go to a physical test center

 Testing helps to monitor progress

 You’ll take your kids to a Kumon center near you twice a week to complete assignments.
-This helps you to monitor their progress.
+This helps you monitor their progress.

 The instructors aren’t guaranteed to be qualified in math